What are the benefits of Japanese knotweed?

 In the case of Japanese knotweed.

 However, Japanese knotweed also contains compounds that can be toxic in high doses.
-So it is important to properly prepare and cook the plant before consuming it.
-The plant should also be harvested from areas that are free from contamination.
-And away from roadsides and other sources of pollution.
+So, it is important to properly prepare and cook the plant before consuming it.
+The plant should also be harvested from areas that are free from contamination and away from roadsides and other sources of pollution.